Flight Training in BC, Canada

 Written Examination: Transport Canada's written examination, AIRAF, may be taken in Vancouver or Abbotsford.
 The examination includes: Administration, Instructor General Knowledge, Theory of Flight, and Instrument Instruction.
 A minimum of 70% overall is required to pass.

-Flight Test: Flight Tests are conducted at Chilliwack by Transport Canada approved examiners.
+Flight Test: Flight Tests are conducted in Abbotsford by Transport Canada examiners.

 PRIVILEGES OF RATING HOLDER